-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Hint

-Cold pitching will hardly get you a spot on their editorial calendar.
+Cold pitching won’t likely get you a spot on their editorial calendar.

 With a blog like this, you’ll have to build a relationship first, starting with commenting, running discussions on their Facebook group – Ahrefs Insider.